mikelee1313/CheckUpdate-SQLAlias/README.md

    ![image](https://github.com/mikelee1313/CheckUpdate-SQLAlias/assets/62190454/814154d8-5d11-4f29-a6cf-ae857e20d5de)

-4. The "Check" option will read the current key(s) across your list of servers and output all alias's and the configurations to a file in the Temp location.
+4. The "**Check**" option will read the current key(s) across your list of servers and output all alias's and the configurations to a file in the Temp location.

    Example: